9935 E Little Doe Run Rd,

-Splinter Ridge Fish & Wildlife Area (FWA) is dedicated to providing quality hunting opportunities while maintaining 3,014 acres of woodland and steep hills.
+Splinter Ridge Fish & Wildlife Area (FWA) provides quality hunting opportunities while maintaining 3,014 acres of woodland and steep hills.

-- Check-in is required.
-A self-service check-in station is located at parking lot 3 (see map).
+- A self-service check-in station is located at parking lot 3 (see map).
 Daily permit cards must be in the possession of the hunter for the hunter to enter the field.
 The cards must be returned to a drop box at the end of the day.
-Drop boxes are located in parking areas 1, 3, 6 and 7.
+Drop boxes are in parking areas 1, 3, 6 and 7.